Knife Angel: Construction

 Once the knives were delivered to the British Ironworks Centre in Oswestry, Shropshire, each one was disinfected before being blunted.
 The knives were then welded onto an existing steel frame to form the body of the angel and remaining knives were welded onto steel plates to form the wings, giving a feather-like appearance.

+By the project's completion, all 43 police forces contributed to the total 100,000 knives, blades, swords and other weapons used in violent crime.
+In addition to these blades, one consignment contained explosives that were packaged incorrectly.
+This necessitated Ministry of Defence bomb disposal personnel being called out and performing a controlled explosion.

 Families who lost loved ones as a result of knife crime were invited to have a message engraved onto a blade used in the sculpture.
 Over 80 families contacted the artist in order to engrave a personal message on a blade used in the wings.
+The centre and the sculptor have been criticized by some relatives of the victims of knife crime, but have also been praised by others; the artist was a victim of knife crime himself.

-In 2014, early design stages of the Knife Angel are shown on the television show Escape to the Country where show host, Jules Hudson was allowed by artist, Alfie Bradley, to weld a WWII bayonet onto a metal plate as part of the project.
+In 2014, early design stages of the Knife Angel are shown on the television show Escape to the Country where show host, Jules Hudson was allowed by artist, Alfie Bradley, to weld a World War II bayonet onto a metal plate as part of the project.
 The project was originally expected to be complete in 2015, as mentioned in the episode.
 Sketches of Bradley's Knife Angel are shown as well as his previous knife statues.